-This one was tough.
-For weeks, I struggled with various curved roof designs and structural elements.
+I was properly stuck.
+I wanted to buid a bamboo carport for my brother’s house here in Thailand.
+And for weeks, I had struggled with various curved roof designs.
 I had an image in my head — a kind of skirt, draped from a central column and flowing around the edges.
-But I couldn’t get it right.
-I built four or five models.
-Each one felt forced.

 Discovering the Hypar Roof Form